billhu0/billhu-hexo-blog/source/_posts/15_brew_ustc.md

 ## Install Homebrew or Switch to USTC source

 Add the following to your shell's environment path.

-For instance, if you use bash, add to the `~/.bashrc` file.
-If you use 'zsh' and 'oh-my-zsh', add to `~/.zshrc` file.
+For instance, if you use bash, append to the `~/.bashrc`.
+If you use zsh, append to `~/.zshrc`.

 ```shell
 export HOMEBREW_NO_AUTO_UPDATE=true